 How To Stop Coprophagia

 Unfortunately, this can be a very hard habit to break.
-If the behaviour you notice is in a puppy, it’s a good idea to fix it as soon as possible to ensure it doesn’t become a bad habit.
+If the behavior you notice is in a puppy, it’s a good idea to fix it as soon as possible.
+You want to ensure it doesn’t become a bad habit.

 One way to break the habit is by regularly removing stools from your dog’s presence.
 This usually involves toileting your dog on a lead, then walking them away as soon as they have toileted, and returning to remove the stool later.

-Please remember to make sure your dog can do this behaviour with standard kibble every time, both indoors and outdoors, before attempting to apply it to anything more tempting like a treat, and your dog should be able to ‘Leave’ something delicious 100% of the time, both indoors and outdoors, before you try to apply it to stool.
+Please remember to make sure your dog can do this behavior with standard kibble every time, both indoors and outdoors, before attempting to apply it to anything more tempting like a treat.
+Your dog should be able to ‘Leave’ something delicious 100% of the time, both indoors and outdoors, before you try to apply it to stool.
 Moving up the chain of teaching too quickly is a common reason for this to fail.

 Some people apply aversive bitterants to the stool.
-The idea is that the dog eats the stool and the taste puts them off doing so again.
-This method is not generally thought to be effective, as dogs process taste differently to us- hardly a surprise, given all the disgusting things they seem happy to eat!
+The idea is that the dog eats the stool, and the taste puts them off doing so again.
+This method is not generally thought to be effective, as dogs’ process tastes different to us- hardly a surprise, given all the disgusting things they seem happy to eat!

 In addition, this means leaving the stool in place, which is non-hygienic for dogs, humans and other animals that may use the space.
 Since removing the stool from your dog’s reach is 100% guaranteed to stop them from eating it, it’s probably better to do that.

 Most commercial treatments for coprophagia involve food additives.
 To use these, you apply a non-aversive powder, liquid, or kibble to the food, and as it’s digested, it turns into a bitterant.
 Within about 24-48 hours, all your dog’s poop will taste disgusting.